T Level Management, Processing & Control for Engineering Level 3

 Five GCSEs at grades 9-4, including English, Maths (Higher) and Science.

-The course is divided into two main parts:
+The T Level Management, Processing & Control for Engineering Level 3 course is divided into two main parts:

 1. Core Content: This provides a broad understanding of the engineering and manufacturing industries, covering topics such as: